chrislkeller/madcrime/README.md

 ###Install & Run The Scraper###
 ----
-- cd to madcrime app directory and run pip install -r requirements.txt.
-I've been using the following:
+- Download the zip file or fork the repo.
+Cd to your project directory and run pip install -r requirements.txt.
+I've been using the following for madcrime:

 	BeautifulSoup==3.2.1

 	Django==1.4